 What PLUR Stands For

 Love is the most visible element of PLUR at any rave.
-Hugging strangers, sharing water, complimenting someone's outfit or flow, offering a kind word to someone who looks overwhelmed — these small acts of generosity define the rave experience.
+Hugging strangers, sharing water, complimenting someone's outfit or flow performance, offering a kind word to someone who looks overwhelmed — these small acts of generosity define the rave experience.
 Love in the PLUR context is not romantic.
 It is communal care, the recognition that everyone at the event is there for a shared experience and deserves warmth.

 Unity means the dance floor does not discriminate.
 Age, background, gender, race, musical taste — none of it matters once the music starts.
 Unity is what makes a crowd of strangers feel like a community within minutes.
 It is why ravers describe their first event as a homecoming even though they have never been before.